Chowder: Seafood

-Spiced haddock chowder
+Spiced haddock

 Spiced haddock chowder is made with haddock fillets, carrot, potato, plain flour, bay leaves, peppercorns, mustard, and spices added to milk and cooked in a pot with butter.

 Other types

 The White Castle restaurant serves a potato-and-bacon chowder.

 Use of preserved clams

 In North America, as people moved west, some homemade preparations of traditional chowder used canned or bottled clams when fresh clams were not available.
 In some places the ingredients were modified based upon other locally available foods such as salmon, corn and chicken.

 Commercial varieties

-Mass-produced, canned varieties of chowder are manufactured and purveyed to consumers, such as Campbell's and Progresso's New England Clam Chowder, among other brands.
+Mass-produced, canned varieties of chowder are manufactured and purveyed to consumers, such as Campbell's and Progresso New England Clam Chowder, among other brands.